Bipartisan group of former judges back Merrick Garland confirmation as attorney general

 'We urge the Senate to confirm Judge Garland as swiftly as possible,' the judges wrote in a letter to Senate leaders

-A bipartisan group of dozens of former federal judges called Friday for the Senate to confirm Merrick Garland to lead the Department of Justice as attorney general.
+EXCLUSIVE — A bipartisan group of dozens of former federal judges called Friday for the Senate to confirm Merrick Garland to lead the Department of Justice as attorney general.

 In a letter to Sens.
 Chuck Schumer, Mitch McConnell, Senate Judiciary Chair Richard Durbin and ranking member Chuck Grassley, the judges urged the upper chamber to carry out the confirmation process "as swiftly as possible."
 The judges cited Garland’s record of service as a judge and prosecutor, including his oversight of the federal investigation into the Oklahoma City bombing.